Come cambia il materasso ideale dopo i 50 anni: guida completa - JoyShop Materassi

 The spine becomes more vulnerable

-Joints demand more cushioning
+Joints require more cushioning

 Shoulders, hips, and knees tend to become more sensitive.
-Side sleepers may start to feel joint discomfort they didn't experience before.
-It's not that the body "broke down": it simply needs a mattress that better distributes weight at pressure points.
+Side sleepers may start experiencing joint discomfort they didn't feel previously.
+It's not that the body is "broken"; it simply needs a mattress that better distributes weight at pressure points.

 Sleep becomes lighter and more fragmented